Resumes, cover letters and references

 5 tips and additional info as you begin working on your resume

-- One page is typically appropriate for undergraduates, two pages are acceptable for graduate students
+- One page is typically appropriate for undergraduates, two pages are acceptable for graduate students.

 With the exception of career fairs, every time you submit a resume you should include a tailored cover letter.
-This documents allows you to explain your qualifications for the position and demonstrate how you have unique abilities that will add value to the organization.
+This document allows you to explain your qualifications for the position and demonstrate how you have unique abilities that will add value to the organization.
 The cover letter will also provide the employer with a sample of your writing.

 Most employers and job applications will ask for 3-5 references.

 Three reference guidelines:

 - Always ask your references if it is ok to list them on your documents before giving their information to an employer.